jkoschma/genexplain-platform/docs/source/Chip_seq.md

 <http://platform.genexplain.com/bioumlweb/#de=data/Examples/E2F1%20binding%20regions%20in%20HeLa%20cells%2C%20ChIP-Seq/Data/GSM558469_E2F1_hg19%20filtered%20chr%201>

-The results for each of the three workflows can be found in the folder:

-data/Examples/E2F1 binding regions in HeLa cells, ChIP-Seq/Data
+The results for each of the three workflows can be found in the folder data/Examples/E2F1 binding regions in HeLa cells, ChIP-Seq/Data

 ### Classification by GO categories and metabolic pathways